WiiLink24/food-server/README.md

 pip3 install python-dotenv
 ```

-For MacOS environments assuming you use Brew run the following
+For MacOS environments assuming you use Brew run the following.
 ```
 brew install postgres
 &
 brew services start postgres
 ```

+Its also a good idea to install [pgAdmin](https://www.pgadmin.org/) so you can manage the database server easily.

 Finally, run in development mode, and enjoy!
 ```